seanw75/interview_prep/linkedin.md

 * I focussed more on Linux Fundamentals like learning about fork, runleves, init, docker, application deployment and port numbers.
 * data structure, API, and file system I/O).
 * basic questions about linux os and networking.
 Coding screen with actual SRE via collabedit, focused on file system, log parsing, deployment.
-* Print all statistics of every process name and its log for every minute of a piece of system log.
-In other word, use minute as row title, print all statistics in the corresponding minutes.
-   * people answer is there in glassdoor
 * deep dive into all the stuff I knew about networking, UNIX, operating systems, parallelism, security, and other relevant stuff.
 The next engineer presented a case study, focusing on scalability of a simple system.
-* http
-* fork
 * process priority
 * Question about shell, tcp/ip and Linux internal( fork, etc.)
 * They asked me about Bash Shell, https, IPv4, etc.